popgenDK/SATC/README.md

 	Required arguments:

-		-i --input:	  path to file with paths to idxstat files
+		-i --input:  Path to file with paths to idxstat files

-		-o --output:	 prefix for output files
+		-o --output:  Prefix for output files

 	Optional arguments:

 		--weight:  Use weighted pca (default TRUE)

 		--K:  Number of principal components used for clustering (default 2)

 		--model:  Use gaussian clustering "gaussian" or hierarchical clustering "hclust" (default "gaussian")

 		--minLength:  Minimum length of scaffolds to include, in bp (default 1e5)

 		--M:  Number of scaffolds used for normalization (default 5)

 		--normScaffolds:  Path to file with list of scaffolds to use for normalization; overwrites M (defualt NULL)

 		--useMedian:  Use median depth of coverage of selected scaffolds for normalization instead of mean (default FALSE)

-		-h:	 print help and exit
+		-h:  Print help and exit
 ```

 SATC will output three text files: a list of the inferred sex for each sample, a list with all sex linked scaffolds and another list with all sex linked scaffolds with depth difference consistent with being XZ chrosomome.
 It also produces two plots, and an R data object in (.rds) format conaining an R list with the data produced by SATC.
 To read the .rds file in R and extract the data and plots: